 Portugal's coach Eugenio Rodrigues said to FIBA Europe: "The last game helped me to realize some of our low points.

-"Our main difficulty is the lack of international games, given our logistics and financial issues."And they are a team of Division A level.
+"Our main difficulty is the lack of international games, given our logistics and financial issues.

 "These sort of games helped us measure our competitive level.
 We use these games to correct some mistakes, but after this preparation, we still have some aspects of the game to correct.